datalad/datalad/docs/source/design/log_levels.rst

 Command execution
 -----------------

-For the non-async Runner and its protocols the following log levels are used:
+For the :class:`~datalad.cmd.WitlessRunner` and its protocols the following log levels are used:

 - High-level execution -> ``debug``
 - Process start/finish -> ``8``